 Costs of running

 So far over 400 Slack teams registered, totaling to over 50k users.
 Even the most active teams send at most dozens of messages daily so server load is minimal.
-I managed to squeeze both web server and background worker processes on a single $7/month Hobby Heroku dyno.
+I managed to run both web server and background worker processes on a single $20/month Digital Ocean VPS.

 Paddle takes a 5% + 0.50$ cut per sale, but handles taxing as well, so for me that’s more than worth it.
 With Braintree I had to take care of invoicing and taxes myself.

-Abot is located on abot.apki.io.
-It shares one root domain with a bunch of my other apps:
+Abot is located on abot.apki.io .
+It shares one root domain with a some of my other apps: